GaijinEntertainment/DagorEngine/_docs/source/assets/all-about-blk/composit_blk.md

 1. **Composites vs. Render Instances:** Unlike render instances, composites don't take up space in the game client (they simply aren't included).
-   Therefore, it’s not a significant issue if you copy successful composites from other maps and rename them for your own purposes.
-This approach helps you avoid potential problems if the original composite’s creator decides to modify it, which could disrupt your setup.
+   Therefore, it's not a significant issue if you copy successful composites from other maps and rename them for your own purposes.
+This approach helps you avoid potential problems if the original composite's creator decides to modify it, which could disrupt your setup.

 2. **Detailed Naming:** Always name composites as descriptively as possible,